ToshioCP/LaTeX-BuildTools/Readme.md

 You can specify an option to install them in the user space or system space.

 - `-s`: The installation is done in the system level.
 You need the write privilege to the system area.
 - `-u`: The installation is done in the user level.
 You should do it as a user, not root.
-If you do it as a root, the scripts and templates are put into `/root/bin` and `/root/share/ltxtools` respectively.
+If you do it as a root, the scripts are put into `/root/bin`.
 This means the installation is done to the root user's private space.

 #### Uninstallation